faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Trap Number:     14
 ```

 In addition to the iOS equivalent, we get further information on the CPU was running the thread.
-The trap\index{software!trap number} number can be looked up in the Darwin XNU source code if needed.
+The trap\index{operating system!trap number} number can be looked up in the Darwin XNU source code if needed.

 A convenient mirror of the Darwin XNU source code is hosted by GitHub
 https://github.com/apple/darwin-xnu